 Let’s say, you have an MVP.
-In a perfect world, you’ve built it in three months.
+In a perfect world, you’ve hired a professional MVP development agency and built it in three months.
 Now what?
 Spend 3 more months to build fancy stuff and make it as ‘done’ as you’d like it to be?
 Maybe put it on hold until raising the capital?

 Nah man, it won’t work well.

 The ‘MVP done’ stage is not about jamming features that you skipped at the very beginning.
 Neither a thing that you build only once and the job is done.
-It’s more about constantly testing the market and learning from that.
+It’s more about considering MVP marketing as the next step.

-With something very small and simple that you can build in a damn month
+With something very small and simple that you can build in 3 months

 House, office, whatever.
 Then talk to real people.
 Reach out to ones, who, you think, may pay for the product as it would solve their problem.

-Having 10 people who can buy the app is a good start.
+Having 10 people who can buy the app is a good start for MVP marketing.
 I mean someone else but your mom or best friend

 Once you reach out to potential customers, let them test your idea.
 It might be a demo you give someone over lunch or trial version.
 I mean giving something tangible right into their hands.